Rubber Roof Installation – the best roofing system is a Two Ply Torch Down Rubber Roof

 When it comes to installing a rubber roof on an existing house, then there are a lot of factors to take in consideration.

 This list will help to define those factors:

-- Type of Rubber roof to use.
-There are mainly 2 types to choose from.
-EPDM or Modified Bitumen Membrane.
-They both are good rubbers but it’s the technique involved in installing them that will determine what makes the roof maintenance free.
+- Type of Rubber Roof to use.
+There are mainly two types to choose from EPDM or Torch Down Rubber Membrane.
+They both are good rubbers, but it’s the technique involved in installing them that will determine what makes the roof maintenance free.

 - The Roofing Contractor – This is a hard one.
-Not all roofing contractors are experienced in installing rubber membranes.
+Not all roofing contractors have the same experience in installing rubber membranes.
 Most of them will recommend EPDM because they don’t know any better.
 Eight out of Ten roofers will sell the homeowner an EPDM rubber roof.
 Their arguments will sound very convincing, only because they only know EPDM.

 - To remove or to install over an existing roof: It’s more costly to remove an existing roof and prepare for a new roof than to install over an existing roof.

 – To install an EPDM rubber roof the surface has to be smooth and free from tar.
 Petroleum products will eat into EPDM rubber causing holes.
 So the choice will be to remove the old asphalt roof or to install a layer of 1/2 fiberboard over the existing roof to get a smooth surface free from tar.
 Nearly every time new flashing will have to be installed.

 Tar and Gravel Roof – Ready for a Rubber Roof

 The picture shows what the Tar and Gravel Roof used to look like before we installed a rubber roof.
 After removing bigger stones and all kinds of debris, we raked the gravel to get it evenly spread over the roof.
 After, the preparation, we then install a fiber base sheet directly over the gravel.